 Development such as plans of subdivision, condominium, and areas subject to site plan control with a land area greater than one (1) hectare must provide for stormwater management.
-Consent applications may not require this condition if the Township, in consultation with the Conservation Authority, determines that development can proceed without adversely affecting stormwater management in the area.
+Consent applications may not require this condition if the Township determines that development can proceed without adversely affecting stormwater management in the area.
 In evaluating development proposals, Council will require that: